 - Creepy Basement: Ida raised her deformed son in the island house's basement.
 He still lives there as an adult, preferring its darkness during daylight.

 - Dead Person Impersonation: Sandy pretends to be the killer's mother Ida to make him stop chasing her for a while by taking her corpse's place in her room and talking to him.
 It works until she leaves the room.

-- Diary: Ida's diary works as an exposition for our protagonists to learn about Ida and her deformed son.
+- Diary: Ida's diary functions as exposition for our protagonists to learn about Ida and her deformed son.

 - Dutch Angle: Used briefly on the killer when he stands on the boathouse's doorway.

-- Every Car Is a Pinto: When Nick's recklessness makes the boat crash on rocks, its engine immediatly catches on fire and the vessel blows up.
+- Every Car Is a Pinto: When Nick's recklessness makes the boat crash on rocks, its engine immediately catches on fire and the vessel blows up.

 - Final Girl: Sandy is the last person alive from the main group by the end of the film, and manages to defeat the killer with her wits.

 - Foreshadowing: Looking through Ida's family photos, Carla tells Sandy that she looks just like Ida.
 This comes back when Sandy pretends to be Ida to trick the killer.

 - Hooks and Crooks: As he hides from the killer in his house, Nick grabs a hook to defend himself.
 It does him no good.

 - Horror Doesn't Settle for Simple Tuesday: The prologue shows Ida being raped during a Labor Day cocktail party.